pybind/pybind11/docs/advanced/functions.rst

 If the second pass also fails a ``TypeError`` is raised.

 Within each pass, overloads are tried in the order they were registered with pybind11.
+If the ``py::prepend()`` tag is added to the definition, a function can be placed at the beginning of the overload sequence instead, allowing user overloads to proceed built in functions.

 What this means in practice is that pybind11 will prefer any overload that does not require conversion of arguments to an overload that does, but otherwise prefers earlier-defined overloads to later-defined ones.

 .. note::